djaus2/FTDISimpleIoT/README.md

 # FTDISimpleIoT

-A stripped down version of FTDISample (https://github.com/Jark/FTDISample) to examine an issue tha thas arisen when used with a Startup Task (Headless).
+A stripped down version of FTDISample (https://github.com/Jark/FTDISample) to examine an issue that has arisen when used with a Startup Task (Headless).
 Issue see (https://github.com/Jark/FTDISample/issues/4#issuecomment-145351461)

 Contains two projects:
 * A Universal Windows App